-- The priority (PRI): the Syslog priority assigned to the message event, and the facility code of messages sent by the device. - The Header: a time stamp and the IP address of the device. - The message (MSG) part: - The TAG field, followed by a colon and space, identifies the event type. - The CONTENT field is the event text, followed (optionally) by a space and the event code.
+- The priority (PRI): the Syslog priority assigned to the message event, and the facility code of messages sent by the Rack PDU. - The Header: a time stamp and the IP address of the Rack PDU. - The message (MSG) part: - The TAG field, followed by a colon and space, identifies the event type. - The CONTENT field is the event text, followed (optionally) by a space and the event code.